mejbah/AutoPerf/README.md

 # AutoPerf #
 ### What is AutoPerf? ###
 Autoperf is a tool for automated diagnosis of performance anomalies in multithreaded programs.
 It operates in two phases:
-1. Profiling: Collect hardware performance counters from "annotated" sections of a progam by running it with performance representative inputs.
+1. Profiling: Collects hardware performance counters from "annotated" sections of a program by running it with performance representative inputs.
-2. Anomaly Detection: Create a model of application performance behavior by training an [Autoencoder](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) network.
-Use profiling dataset as training data for input.
-Then, use the trained model for anomaly detection in future executions of the program.
+2. Anomaly Detection: Creates a model of application performance behavior by training an [Autoencoder](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) network.
+It finds out the best performing network by training for input dataset(collected in profiling phase).
+AutoPerf uses the trained model for anomaly detection in future executions of the program.

 ### How to run? ###